-However, though potato plants developed from hairy roots have been proven to develop normally28, this strategy may present limitations, especially when studying tightly-controlled developmental processes, because the Ri plasmid still contains the T-DNA genes responsible for the induction of hairy roots (rol A, B, C and D) and the synthesis of opines and auxin genes (necessary for the maintenance of these roots).
-Once the T-DNA is inserted into the host genomic DNA, it will hormonally deregulate the infected cells, leading to root-like proliferation and cellular organization, generating hairy roots at the points of infection29.
-The A. tumefaciens system does not present this limitation since the original T-DNA, responsible for inducing the tumour, is completely removed.
-Another limitation of generating composite plants using A. rhizogenes with a native scion is that the system is not stable between generations, as the tuber or floral organs are still wild-type.
-However, some examples of functional genetic studies have been successful using A. rhizogenes in potato, tomato and eucalyptus to demonstrate gene function5–8, and to study the hormonal response30,31 and promoter activity32,33.

 ACKNOWLEDGMENTS:

 This work was supported by the Ministerio de Innovación y Ciencia (AGL2009-13745, FPI grant to PB), the Ministerio de Economía y Competitividad and FEDER funding (AGL2012-36725, AGL2015-67495-C2-1-R), and the University of Girona (PhD grant to SF, and grant SING11/1).
-The authors are grateful to Dr Inge Broer for providing the A. rhizogenes strain (Institute for Land Use, University of Rostock, Rostock, Germany) and Dr Marçal Soler and A. Plasencia for the help and support received in initiating the A. rhizogenes transformation (Toulouse III Paul Sabatier University—CNRS, Plant Research Laboratory (LRSV), Castanet Tolosan, France).
-The authors thank S. Gómez (Departament de Biologia, UdG, Girona) for her valuable assistance in carrying out the laboratory work and taking care of plants, and F. Fontdecaba and C. Sanchez who assisted with some of the experiments while they were doing their final degree projects.
+The authors are grateful to Dr. Inge Broer for providing the A. rhizogenes strain (Institute for Land Use, University of Rostock, Rostock, Germany) and Dr. Marçal Soler and Dr. Anna Plasencia for the help and support received in initiating the A. rhizogenes transformation experiments (Toulouse III Paul Sabatier University—CNRS, Plant Research Laboratory (LRSV), Castanet Tolosan, France).
+The authors thank Sara Gómez (Departament de Biologia, UdG, Girona) for her valuable assistance in carrying out the laboratory work and taking care of plants, and Ferran Fontdecaba and Carla Sánchez who assisted with some of the experiments while they were doing their final degree projects.

 DISCLOSURES: